vmware-tanzu/velero/CONTRIBUTING.md

 All authors to the project retain copyright to their work.
-However, to ensure that they are only submitting work that they have rights to, we are requiring everyone to acknowldge this by signing their work.
+However, to ensure that they are only submitting work that they have rights to, we are requiring everyone to acknowledge this by signing their work.

-Any copyright notices in this repos should specify the authors as "The heptio/aws-quickstart authors".
+Any copyright notices in this repo should specify the author as "Heptio, Inc."

 To sign your work, just add a line like this at the end of your commit message: